Bloom-host/BloomDocs/docs/billing/suspensions_and_terminations.md

 ## How Suspensions work

-Failure to pay an invoice will result in the service being automatically suspended two days after the due date at 1:00AM UTC.
+Failure to pay an invoice will result in the service being automatically suspended two days after the due date at 12:00 UTC.

 Example:

-Your invoice is due the 1st at 1:00 AM UTC.
-If you don't pay it before the 3rd at 1:00 AM UTC the service will be automatically suspended the 3rd at 1:00 AM UTC.
+Your invoice is due the 1st at 12:00 UTC.
+If you don't pay it before the 3rd at 12:00 UTC the service will be automatically suspended the 3rd at 12:00 UTC.

 ## What is a Termination?